Sprint investors need patience, possibly up to two years - SoftBank founder

 Di Zhou, equity analyst at Thornburg Investment Management, said investors are worried about a recent change in Sprint's compensation policy under which executive bonuses are now based on subscriber growth instead of revenue.

-On the same day, it launched a $15 per month service discount for customers who opt for a new smartphone installment purchase plan.
+On the same day, it launched a $15 per month service discount for customers who opt for a new smartphone instalment purchase plan.

 Since Sprint trails AT&T Inc and Verizon Wireless in high-speed data, Eaton Vance's Pasqualichio said it has little choice but to offer discounts.